Dimension-free Wasserstein contraction of nonlinear filters: Smoothing distributions and a family of weighted Wasserstein distances

-We shall use the functions appearing in the following assumption to define a family of weighted Wasserstein distances. \begin{assumption} There exists a probability measure $\mu_{0}$ such that for each $k\in\mathbb{N}_{0}$, the following pointwise limit exists:
+We shall use the functions appearing in the following assumption to define a family of weighted Wasserstein distances. \begin{assumption} There exists a probability measure $\mu_{0}$ such that for the given sequence $(y_{k})_{k\in\mathbb{N}_{0}}$, the following pointwise limit exists for each $k\in\mathbb{N}_{0}$:

-$\phi_{k,\infty}(\theta)\in(0,\infty)$ for all $\theta\in\mathbb{R}^{p}$, and the functions $(\phi_{k,\infty})_{k\in\mathbb{N}_{0}}$ so-defined belong to $C^{2}$ and satisfy
+$\phi_{k,\infty}(x)\in(0,\infty)$ for all $x\in\mathbb{R}^{p}$, and the functions $(\phi_{k,\infty})_{k\in\mathbb{N}_{0}}$ so-defined belong to $C^{2}$ and satisfy

-where $\varsigma_{k}\coloneqq\int\eta_{k}^{\mu_{0}}(\mathrm{d}u)g_{k}(u,y_{k})\in(0,\infty)$.. \end{assumption} Before discussing the interpretation of Assumption \ref{assu:phi}, consider the following lemma, which mirrors Lemma \ref{lem:varphi_log_concave}. \begin{lem} If Assumption \ref{assu:phi} holds, then for any $\mu$ such that for all $k\in\mathbb{N}_{0}$, $\pi_{k}^{\mu}P_{\Delta}\phi{}_{k+1,\infty}<\infty$, the probability measures $(\pi_{k,\infty}^{\mu})_{k\in\mathbb{N}_{0}}$ defined by:
+where $\varsigma_{k}\coloneqq\int\eta_{k}^{\mu_{0}}(\mathrm{d}x)g_{k}(x,y_{k})\in(0,\infty)$. \end{assumption} Before discussing the interpretation of assumption \ref{assu:phi}, consider the following lemma, which mirrors lemma \ref{lem:varphi_log_concave}. \begin{lem} If assumption \ref{assu:phi} holds, then for any $\mu$ such that for all $k\in\mathbb{N}_{0}$, $\pi_{k}^{\mu}P_{\Delta}\phi{}_{k+1,\infty}<\infty$, the probability measures $(\pi_{k,\infty}^{\mu})_{k\in\mathbb{N}_{0}}$ defined by:

 satisfy

 with the Markov kernels